 Plus, find more ways to use your Boppy pillows on their YouTube channel!

 Get my free birth & breastfeeding “mom guide” mini-series!

 The free mini-course includes topics such as pouring into your marriage after baby, practicing self-care after birth, staying connected with non-mom friends, and more!

 Click for instant subscription option & more info without leaving the page:

-This is a sponsored conversation written by me on behalf of Boppy.
-The opinions and text are all mine.
+This was formerly a sponsored conversation written by me on behalf of Boppy in 2016.
+The opinions, stories, research, and text are all mine.